LaunchCodeEducation/java-web-dev-curriculum/content/assignments/techjobs-console/_index.md

 then get feedback from the Company Team.

-After you work through the tasks Blake has laid out for you, tackle one or more of the [bonus missions](#tech-jobs-console-bonus-missions).
+After you work through the tasks Blake has laid out for you, tackle one or more of the [bonus missions](https://education.launchcode.org/java-web-dev-curriculum/assignments/techjobs-console/submission/#bonus-missions).

 ## Getting Started

 In Canvas, **Graded Assignment #1: TechJobs Console** contains a GitHub Classroom assignment invitation link and then set up the project in IntelliJ.
-Refer back to the GitHub Classroom instructions from [assignment0](assignment0.md) for details.
+Refer back to the GitHub Classroom instructions from [assignment 0](https://education.launchcode.org/java-web-dev-curriculum/assignments/hello-world/index.html#getting-started) for details.

 Before diving in and starting to code, make sure you understand what the code you've been given does.
 Since you're starting with a functioning---albeit